-17. (1) For the purposes of this section, "owner" means-

-- (a) the registered owner; and - (b) where the registered owner has transferred control of the forest management unit in question to another person or organ of State, whether by way of 15 assignment, delegation, contractor otherwise, that person or organ of State.

-(2) If the Minister is of the opinion that urgent steps are required toa natural forest or a woodland protected under section 12(I) which is threatened with 20 deforestation, or is being or has been deforested, he or she may declare it a controlled forest area.
+- 17. (1) For the purposes of this section, "owner" means- - (a) the registered owner; and - (b) where the registered owner has transferred control of the forest management unit in question to another person or organ of State, whether by way of assignment, delegation, contract or otherwise, that person or organ of State.
+20 - (2) If the Minister is of the opinion that urgent steps are required to- - (a) prevent the deforestation or further deforestation of; or - (b) rehabilitate, a natural forest or a woodland protected under section 12(1) which is threatened with deforestation, or is being or has been deforested, he or she may declare it a controlled 25 forest area.